 If you do not take or complete courses as required by your 4YG or approved by your advisor, your 4YG contract may be voided.

 Yes.
-If you would no longer like to participate in the 4YG program, you must notify the 4YG Coordinator and your academic advisor through an email sent from your Cedar Crest email account.
+If you would no longer like to participate in the 4YG program, you must notify the Director of Academic Advising and your academic advisor through an email sent from your Cedar Crest email account.